dariocazzani/CarND-MPC-Project/README.md

 #### The horizon - `T`

-The horizon should be of a few seconds, not more, because beyond that the environment changes to much.
+The horizon should be of a few seconds, not more, because beyond that the environment changes too much.

 In order to choose the right length I had to take into consideration that the longer the horizon the more computational expensive the control process become.
 This is clear if we look at the equation that defines `T`: `T = N * dt`.